Javierenrique00/minio_Music_Server/doc/reactive.md

 So the idea is to create a Stream that returns the Listing of files.
 Piece of cake !

-I did the same to read the index.
+I did the same to read the index file.

 So to decide what to do if create a new empty Music.index file or compare the index I need to have the data of the two Streams.
 I choose to use: